boumba100/android-blockcerts-verifier/README.md

 # android-blockcerts-verifier

-Android library for verifying blockchain certificates according to the blockCerts open standard(http://www.blockcerts.org/).
+Android library for verifying blockchain certificates according to the BlockCerts open standard(http://www.blockcerts.org/).

 # Include the project into your application